r-Shivansh01/GitGuard_AI/README.md

 cd GitGuard_AI
 ```
 ### Step 2: Install Dependencies:
-GitGuard relies on TensorFlow for the brain and NumPy for the math.
+GitGuard relies on TensorFlow for the brain and NumPy for the math..

 ```bash